-Since 2020, we have granted PSUs which vest at the end of one, two and three-year performance periods, or one year after the agreement date, whichever is later.
+We have outstanding PSUs which vest at the end of three-year performance periods.
 The number of shares delivered upon vesting at the end of the performance periods are based upon performance against specified financial performance metrics and relative total shareholder return as compared to the Russell 2000 Index ("rTSR"), as defined in the award agreements.
 PSUs convey no shareholder rights unless and until shares are issued in settlement of the award.